Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 That's one of the concerns that I have.

-And that, you know, they're not really accountable to anybody if you know if the FBI or the CIA breaks any law, they do an internal investigation, right?
+And that, you know, they're not really accountable to anybody if, you know, if the FBI or the CIA breaks any law, they do an internal investigation, right?

 There's not like an external branch of government that really checks on them.

-Oh, I think I think I just lost you.
+Oh, I think I just lost you.

-I you muted for some reason.
+You muted for some reason.

 I'm not sure what happened.

-Okay, am I back on the back?
+Am I back on that?

 Hey, Chase.